-Canopy cover over the stream is measured at each of the 10 stream cross-section transects using a convex spherical densiometer.
-Six measurements are obtained at each transect: 4 measurements in the four directions (upstream, right bank, left bank, and downstream) from the mid-channel (stream center; equal distance from left and right banks); 1 measurement from the left bank and 1 from the right bank, both bank measurements are made facing away from the stream, perpendicular to shore, into the canopy for a total of 6 measurements.

-- 1. Using the Canopy Cover portion of the mobile application or the field Datasheet, enter the appropriate header data (site ID, technician ID, collection date, start time, protocol number, and revision number). - 2.
+- 1. Canopy cover over the stream is measured at each of the 10 stream cross-section transects using a modified convex spherical densiometer.
+Six measurements are obtained at each transect: 4 measurements in the four directions (upstream, right bank, left bank, and downstream) from the mid-channel (stream center; equal distance from left and right wetted banks).
+Also, take 1 measurement from the left bank and 1 from the right bank, both bank measurements are made facing away from the stream, perpendicular to shore, into the canopy for a total of 6 measurements.
+Measure and record the number of points covered (of 17 points) on the densiometer positioned 0.3 m from the water's edge on the LEFT bank facing into the riparian habitat, back toward the stream.
+Repeat this step for the RIGHT bank canopy cover measurement.
+Take only one reading from each bank. - 2.
+Using the Canopy Cover portion of the mobile application or the Field Datasheet, enter the appropriate header data (site ID, field ecologist ID, collection date, start time, protocol number, and revision number). - 3.
 Begin at the farthest downstream location.
-Affix the tape measure along the 1st transect from the left to the right bank. - 3.
-On the mobile device or datasheet, record the water depth in the thalweg where the transect crosses the stream. - 4.
-Record the channel width (m) then divide that number by 2 for the mid-channel distance.
-Record the mid-channel point (m).
-The channel width distance may include islands or parts of dry land between braided stream channels. - 5.
-Stand in the 1st transect (Figure 7) at mid-channel facing upstream.
+Affix the tape measure along the 1st transect from the left to the right bank.

-Title: AOS Protocol and Procedure: Riparian Habitat Assessment Date: 06/22/16 NEON Doc. #: NEON.DOC.003826 Author: B. Jensen Revision: A
+Title: AOS Protocol and Procedure: Riparian Habitat Assessment Date: 09/25/2018 NEON Doc. #: NEON.DOC.003826 Author: B. Jensen Revision: D